 The Ngada festival is celebrated by the Rengma tribe (originated in the state of Assam and Nagaland, northeast India).
-Ngada Festival is also among the most popular and vibrant festival of Nagaland as it is a post-harvest festival in which people of different tribes celebrate the successful harvest and also to do prayers at the graves of their loved ones.
+Ngada Festival is also among the most popular and vibrant festivals of Nagaland as it is a post-harvest festival in which people of different tribes celebrate the successful harvest and also do prayers at the graves of their loved ones.

 Surkenye Festival – pray the Almighties

 Surkenye festival is celebrated continuously for 6 days.
 This festival starts on 15 January and ends on 28 January.
-Surkenye festival is celebrated to pray to almighty to bless and purify their souls.
+Surkenye festival is celebrated to pray to the almighty to bless and purify their souls.
 This is one of the harvest festivals which is celebrated by the Nagas of Nagaland (Chkhesang).
 The joviality of the festival is anchored by the chakhesang tribe with a keen and confident approach.
 It is a festival to promote baptism among the young generation of Nagaland.
 This festival includes cultural programs like singing, dancing, feasting, sacrificing animals, and praying to all the Almighties.